A Weekend in Sofia

 We basically just stayed Stivan Iskar family hotel to sleep.
 And exactly for that purpose, the hotel offers a good deal in a very central location.
 It is not the place, where travelers socialize.
 Also don’t expect great advise about sightseeing or bus timetable to travel to other destinations in Bulgaria.
 But you will get a map, when you ask.
 And with that, you are able to find the tourist information.

-Discovering Sofia: With a little help from the tourist information
+Discovering Sofia: The tourist information helps

 The tourist information offices are helpful for every traveler in Sofia.
 There is one open even at weekends.
 But the main tourist offices are open Mondays to Fridays.